Government of Senegal

-The Government of Senegal is the union government created by the constitution of Senegal, consisting of the executive, parliament, and judiciary.
+The Government of Senegal (French: Gouvernement du Sénégal) is the union government created by the constitution of Senegal, consisting of the executive, parliament, and judiciary.
 The Seat of the Government is located in Dakar.
-The government is led by the president (currently Macky Sall).
+The government is led by the president (currently Bassirou Diomaye Faye).

 Executive branch

 The president is elected by popular vote for a five-year term.
 The Council of Ministers is appointed by the president.
 The 2001 constitution introduced a two-term limit for the president; a March 2016 referendum restored the presidential term to five years from seven.

 Legislative branch

 The National Assembly (Assemblée Nationale) comprises 165 members elected for five-year terms by parallel voting.
 Of these, 90 are elected by plurality vote in single and multi-seat constituencies across Senegal, with a further 15 elected from overseas voters.
 The remaining 60 elected through proportional representation.
 The Senate, an indirectly elected upper chamber, was abolished in 2012, leaving a unicameral system.